Groups with fast-growing conjugator length functions: Fibre products: examples further up the Grzegorczyk hierarchy

-\begin{remark} In the recent \cite{Gillis2} Gillis shows that the conjugator length function of the Baumslag--Gersten one-relator group \eqref{eq BG} is fast-growing.
-He gives upper and lower bounds which differ but both take the form of logarithmic-height towers of exponential functions. \end{remark}
+\begin{remark} Recently, \cite{Gillis2} Gillis showed that the conjugator length function of the Baumslag--Gersten one-relator group \eqref{eq BG} is fast-growing.
+He gave upper and lower bounds which differ but both take the form of logarithmic-height towers of exponential functions. \end{remark}